cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 $ hermes query packet pending --chain checkersb --port transfer --channel channel-1
 ```

-the output should be similar to:
+The output should be similar to:

 ```
 UCCESS Summary {